TheQtCompanyRnD/SignArchives/README.md

 [![CodeQL](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/actions/typescript-action/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-This is an Qt specific Github action to allow Github jobs to sign archives using our internal CI Infrastructure.
+This is an Qt specific GitHub Action to allow GitHub jobs to sign archives using our internal CI Infrastructure.

 ## Getting started

 You need to setup a Jenkins token for your Jenkins user via the Jenkins UI.
-This token will be used to authenticate the github action with Jenkins.
+This token will be used to authenticate the GitHub Action with Jenkins.

 Go to your User settings -> Security -> API Token -> Add new token.

-Add the URL to the Jenkins server, your username and the token as secrets to your github repository.
+Add the URL to the Jenkins server, your username and the token as secrets to your GitHub repository.

-Then you can setup the github action like this:
+Then you can setup the GitHub Action like this:

 ```yaml
 - name: Sign archives